• Home

 Discard (remove) 1/2 of the sourdough starter.
 Discard can be saved to use for sourdough discard recipes, given to chickens, or thrown away.
 You can also keep discard in your refrigerator as an emergency reserve in case something happens to your original starter.
 I highly recommend this because you never know when you might need it!

 Now feed your starter the same way you did yesterday: 1/2 cup flour + 1/4 cup water.
-You may need to adjust the hydration of your sourdough starter.
+You may need to adjust the hydration of your dehydrated sourdough starter.
 This involves adding more water or giving less water based on the texture of your starter.
 Basically, you are looking for a very thick pancake batter consistency.
 If it is too thin, add more flour and less water.
 If your starter is too thick, add less flour more water.

 Allow to reset uncovered for about 24 hours.